 Rubber roofing tiles and more, Safe for rubber roof membrane surfaces

 By Julia Nass // 2017

 Related Product: Sterling Roof Top Tile 2 Inch Black

 Before moving forward with creating a patio space, it helps to know about the harm rubber roofing membrane can face from such a project.
 Rubber roofing membranes are easily penetrable and are subject to damage by a variety of things.
 Debris, such as tree branches or rocks, can tear up roofing membranes.
 Certain types of patio flooring can also puncture or damage roofing membranes.
 Furthermore, roofing membrane is also susceptible to damage from furniture, foot traffic and high heels.
-Take informed precautions in order to protect your roof from leaks and your rubber roofing membrane from damage, such as installing the right rooftop patio floor.
+Take informed precautions in order to protect your roof from leaks and your rubber roofing membrane from damage with protective rubber mats for rooftop membranes.

 Rubber roofing tiles are also a safe and affordable option.
 The grippy surface prevents slips and falls, even when wet.
 Rubber roof tiles and mats come in a variety of thicknesses, styles, and colors, so you can achieve an individualized look and feel for your patio.

 What to Avoid on your Rubber Roof MembraneRemember to stay away from roof tiles or roof mats made with staples in the bottom.
 Staples will easily latch into rubber membrane and create holes and tears.
 Similarly, avoid patio tiles that have sharp edges or other protrusions that might puncture or tear the membrane.